Best Insurance Stocks to Buy Now (2025)

 1. Marsh & Mclennan Companies (NYSE:MMC)

-Marsh & Mclennan Companies (NYSE:MMC) has an annual dividend yield of 1.4%, which is 1 percentage points higher than the insurance industry average of 0.85%.
+Marsh & Mclennan Companies (NYSE:MMC) has an annual dividend yield of 1.08%, which is the same as the insurance industry average of 0.7%.
 Marsh & Mclennan Companies's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
 Marsh & Mclennan Companies's dividend has shown consistent growth over the last 10 years.

 2. Erie Indemnity Co (NASDAQ:ERIE)

-Arthur J Gallagher & Co (NYSE:AJG) has an annual dividend yield of 0.95%, which is the same as the insurance industry average of 0.85%.
-Arthur J Gallagher & Co's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
-Arthur J Gallagher & Co's dividend has shown consistent growth over the last 10 years.
+Willis Towers Watson (NASDAQ:WTW) has an annual dividend yield of 0.86%, which is the same as the insurance industry average of 0.7%.
+Willis Towers Watson's dividend payout is not stable, having dropped more than 10% one times in the last 10 years.
+Willis Towers Watson's dividend has shown consistent growth over the last 10 years.

-Arthur J Gallagher & Co's dividend payout ratio of 48.8% indicates that its dividend yield is sustainable for the long-term.
+Willis Towers Watson's dividend payout ratio of -613.8% indicates that its dividend yield might not be sustainable for the long-term.

 Why are insurance stocks up?